Mexican living in Playa del Carmen for 7 years, I’m sharing my local tips with you!

 Most travelers opt for a basic car, which is fuel-efficient and sufficient for navigating the roads of the Yucatan.

-Keep in mind that you’ll be covering long distances, and while gasoline is cheap, it still has a cost here in Mexico (about 24 pesos MXN per liter).
+Keep in mind that you’ll be covering long distances, and while gasoline is cheap in Mexico, it still costs about 25 pesos MXN per liter (or about 95 Pesos MXN per gallon).

-The most common basic rental models in Cancun are: Chevrolet Spark, Chevrolet Beat, Nissan Versa, Chevrolet Onix.
+The most common basic rental models in Cancun are Chevrolet Spark, Chevrolet Beat, Nissan Versa, and Chevrolet Onix.
 These are reliable models.

 This is crucial because temperatures easily reach up to 95°F (35°C) or more.